btcpayserver/btcpayserver-doc/docs/Deployment/DreamlabNetwork.md

 # DreamLab Network BTCPay Server web deployment.

-In this guide, we will talk you through the initial setup of your DreamLab Network BTCPay Server web deployment.
+In this guide, we will walk you through the initial setup of your DreamLab Network BTCPay Server web deployment.
 DreamLab offers a variety of services.
 From domains, Dedicated game servers, VPS servers, and now BTCPay Server as a service.
 They've built multiple plans and configurations for BTCPay Server, hosted in North America, with expansion to other locations on their premise.